The Digestive Disease Centre offers the most advanced diagnostic and therapeutic technologies for each specialty

 Chemotherapy, immunotherapy

-In recent years, significant progress has been made in the treatment of cancers, including tumours of the digestive organs (oesophagus, stomach, intestines, colon, pancreas, liver, gallbladder and bile ducts).
+In recent years, significant progress has been made in the treatment of cancers, including tumors of the digestive organs (esophagus, stomach, intestines, colon, pancreas, liver, gallbladder, as well as the bile ducts).

-There are different types of treatment for malignant digestive tumours: firstly, the so-called "neo-adjuvant" and "adjuvant" treatments, which are intended for patients who are going to undergo or have undergone surgery to resect the tumour.
-The aim of this type of treatment is to facilitate the removal of the tumour (if performed before surgery) or to reduce the risk of recurrence (if performed after surgery).
+There are different kinds of treatments for digestive malignant tumors: first, the so-called "neo-adjuvant" and "adjuvant" treatments that are intended for patients who are going to undergo or have undergone tumor resection surgery.
+The goal of this type of treatment is to facilitate the removal of the tumor (if it is done before surgery) or to reduce the risk of recurrence (if it is done after surgery).

-There are also so-called "palliative" treatments for patients with metastatic disease of the digestive organ.
-The aim of this type of treatment is to stop the progression of the tumour and therefore prolong the patient's survival, while at the same time ensuring that the quality of life is improved.
+Then there are so-called "palliative" treatments that are intended for patients with metastatic disease of the digestive organ.
+The goal of this type of treatment is to stop the evolution of the tumor and therefore prolong the patient's survival, while ensuring that his quality of life is improved.

-These treatments are given in the form of chemotherapies, immunotherapies and targeted therapies.
+These treatments are administered in the form of chemotherapy, immunotherapies, as well as targeted therapies.
 Chemotherapies are active against cancer cells and work by destroying them or stopping their multiplication.
-The combination of these treatments with chemotherapies reinforces the effects of the latter.
-Today, it is possible to perform molecular biology on cancer cells, which provides additional information to better target these malignant cells.
+The combination of these treatments with chemotherapy reinforces the effects of the latter.
+Today, there is the possibility of performing molecular biology on cancer cells, which makes it possible to obtain additional information, in order to better target these malignant cells.

-The Centre for Digestive Diseases has set up multidisciplinary meetings involving various specialists experienced in the management of patients with digestive tumours: oncologists, surgeons, radiologists, radiotherapists, pathologists, geneticists and nuclear medicine specialists.
-These multidisciplinary meetings are regularly scheduled, with the aim of reviewing all the examinations carried out and defining the most appropriate management for each patient.
+The Center for Digestive Diseases has set up multidisciplinary meetings, in which different specialists experienced in the management of patients with digestive tumors participate: oncologists, surgeons, radiologists, radiotherapists, pathologists, geneticists and nuclear medicine specialists.
+These multidisciplinary meetings are regularly scheduled, with the aim of reviewing all the examinations carried out and defining the most appropriate care for each patient.

 Pathology